react-native-community/cli/CONTRIBUTING.md

 ## Running `start` command

-In order for symlinks to work correctly when running `start` locally, set REACT_NATIVE_APP_ROOT as the root folder of your cli project:
+In order for linked dependencies to work correctly when running `start` locally, set `--watchFolders` with a path to the root folder of the CLI project:

 ```
-REACT_NATIVE_APP_ROOT=path/to/cli node path/to/cli/packages/cli/build/bin.js start
+node path/to/cli/packages/cli/build/bin.js start --watchFolders path/to/cli
 ```

 ## Running CLI with React Native from the source